-The Faculty's Financial Aid Program is available to all students enrolled in the Juris Doctor (J.D.)
+The Faculty's JD Financial Aid Program is available to all students enrolled in the Juris Doctor (J.D.)
 Program who meet the eligibility criteria (see p.
 8 of this document).

-A Faculty of Law financial aid application must be submitted each year for which assistance from the Faculty is requested.
-This application will be used to consider applicants for both Faculty of Law bursaries and interest reimbursements.
+A JD Financial Aid Program application must be submitted each year for which assistance from the Faculty is requested.
+This application will be used to consider applicants for both bursaries and interest reimbursements.